timescale/docs/use-timescale/migrate-data/different-db.md

 ---
-title: Migrating data to TimescaleDB from a different PostgreSQL database
+title: Migrating data to Timescale from a different PostgreSQL database
-excerpt: How to migrate your data into TimescaleDB from a different PostgreSQL database
+excerpt: How to migrate your data into Timescale from a different PostgreSQL database
 products: [mst, self_hosted]
 keywords: [data migration, PostgreSQL]
 tags: [import]
 ---

-# Migrating data to TimescaleDB from a different PostgreSQL database
+# Migrating data to Timescale from a different PostgreSQL database

 You can migrate your data into Timescale from a different PostgreSQL database.